There are a number of behaviors I’ve seen that get pastors in trouble. They remind me of three words I spoke to my three sons as they were growing up.

 “Don’t do stupid.”

-Those were three words I spoke to my three sons as they were growing up.
 And I would give them specific ways they could “do stupid.”

 Why did I speak so bluntly to my three sons?
 Because I love them.
 Because I truly want what’s best for them.
 Because I want to give them clear and powerful warnings to keep them out of trouble.